jewelsofthought/neshama/site/posts/tol/communities.md

 ## Sacred life

 The sacredness of life comes from the awareness of the connectedness of everything.
 That what you do to one, you do to all.
-“Do unto others as you would want them to do unto you”; “Love thy neighbour as thyself”; “Be kind unto the stranger.”
+"Do unto others as you would want them to do unto you"; "Love thy neighbour as thyself"; "Be kind unto the stranger."

 Holding this sacred principle, we can begin to form communities – communities of caring – and call them sacred communities.

 The spiritual center of the community will be a sacred space, a place in which to recognise the areas of positive resonance, and those of negative resonance.
 The work then is to enable and support and encourage the manifestation of those positive areas in the lives of those affected, and work towards reducing the negative manifestations.

 At the centre of the community, it core, so to speak will be a space, which is designated as the Temple, and it is dedicated to Truth.
-It carries the creed of “peace before truth”.
+It carries the creed of "peace before truth".
 Speak only if necessary, maintaining essential silence.
 Before speaking, consider the intention of your words.
 If you do speak, speak only the truth – or else pray instead for forgiveness and mercy.

 That is the centre, the pillar around which all will stand.